 Travel-Related Information and Things to Do: The Chesapeake Bay Bridge-Tunnel connects two very unique areas of Coastal Virginia, where the fun comes in waves!

-To learn more about the areas that are connected by this engineering wonder, visit our coastal ambassadors at the Eastern Shore Welcome Center located within the North Toll Plaza Rest Area on Virginia’s Eastern Shore, or the Virginia Beach Visitor Information Center located within Virginia Originals at One Island on the Bay.
+To learn more about the areas that are connected by this engineering wonder, visit our coastal ambassadors at the Eastern Shore Welcome Center located within the North Toll Plaza Rest Area on Virginia’s Eastern Shore.

 For area information, visit our Travel Links.